ysabri/GitDrive/docs/index.rst

 Here are the commands in alphabetical order:

     **1.Add:**
-        There is one action from the add command.
+        There is one function from the add command.

+        1) *addAllToIndex(repo: Repository, addOptions?: IAddToIndexOtions)*:
-        Its staging everything in the working tree.
+        It stages everything in the working tree.
 All changes no matter what they will get staged.
 We do not expose partial staging (staging per file) since we have no use for it in our functionality.
 Partial staging is still achievable, if needed, using partial resets.
 A partial reset with the right option will effectively undo an add.
 The addOptions param is experimental, ie. not tested at all.
     **2.Branch:**
-        We have two actions from the branch command.
+        We have two functions from the branch command.

-        The first is to create a branch, which given a valid name with length less than a 100 characters and a committish tip will create a branch at the committish.
+        1) *createBranch(repo: Repository, name: string, tip: string)*: Creates a branch, which given a valid name with length less than a 101 characters and a committish tip will create a branch at the committish.
 HEAD has to be explicitly specified to avoid ambiguity.

-        The second is renaming a branch, which given a branch and a new valid name will rename the branch to that name.
+        2) *renameBranch(repo: Repository, branch: Branch, newName: string)*: The second is renaming a branch, which given a branch and a new valid name will rename the branch to that name.
 We use rename while creating workspaces to rename temp branches after we create the first commit on them since we need the first 10 SHAs characters from it.
     **3.Checkout:**
-        We have four actions from the checkout command.
+        We have four functions from the checkout command.

+        1) *checkoutBranch(repo: Repository, branch: Branch | string)*: Just a
-        The first is just a normal checkout of a ref.
+        normal checkout of a ref.
 Usually the ref will be a branch object, in fact this command is only used to checkout branches.
 The reason behind accepting a string is because of metadata branches.
 It turned out its a lot of headache to keep track of the metadata branch in a branch object so we only keep track of its ref name per repository and we used that name (string) to check it out when needed.

+        2) *partialCheckout(repo: Repository, targetRef: string, paths: ReadonlyArray<string>)*:
-        The second is our beloved partial checkout.
+        Our beloved partial checkout.
 Given a list of paths and ref, the command will checkout the state of those paths based on the ref into the current working tree.
         This operation should be run on an empty workspace.

-        The third is orphan checkout.
+        3) *orphanCheckout(repo: Repository, branchName: string, startPoint: string)*: An orphan checkout.
 Given a new branch name and a starting point, it will create an orphan branch based on the point.
 An orphan branch points to no commits, effectively breaking the history.
 This will be used when we create a new topicspace to ensure their independence.
 It is the caller's responsibility to create a commit on an orphan branch before checking out any other branch since an orphan branch with no commits gets discarded upon checking out anther branch.

+        4) *checkoutAndCreateBranch(repo: Repository, branchName: string, startPoint: string)*:
-        The fourth is to checkout and create a branch.
+        Create and checkout a branch.
 Given a branch name and a start point it creates a branch at that point and checks it out.
 This is just here to save us a shell-out call, its two birds with one stone.

     **4.Clone:**
-        We have one action from the clone command.
+        We have one function from the clone command.

-        Its your normal clone call.
+        1) *clone(url: string, path: string)*: Your normal clone call.
 Given a valid url and a path, it will clone the url repository into that path.

         :Notice:
             There is a bit of work to be done on that command.
 We still